 The application process consists of two stages:

-Online Application: Our experts in the healthcare, commercial and technology sectors will review relevant applications according to business credibility, fit with NHS priorities and the extent to which we believe the programme will make a positive impact on your business.
+– Online Application: Our experts in the healthcare, commercial and technology sectors will review relevant applications according to business credibility, fit of your products or services with NHS priorities and the extent to which we believe the programme will make a positive impact on your business.
 You will need to register on our online application platform and can save and return to your application at any point until the deadline.
-The application form is easy to complete and includes questions about your company and the digital health products you have in development.
+The application form is easy to complete and includes questions about your company and the digital health products you have developed.
+The deadline for the application is 23:59 Monday 03 April 2023.
+Watch this Top Tips video for a step-by-step run through of the application form and advice on answering the questions.

 Companies from both inside and outside of London are eligible to apply for the DigitalHealth.London Accelerator.
-However, companies should consider their ability to travel to London regularly, as all workshops and training events will be held in the capital.
-Companies without a registered address in London will be asked to demonstrate that they have the resources and commitment to spend a significant amount of time in London during the programme, demonstrated by staff based in London, contracts or other relationships.
+However, companies should consider their ability to travel to London regularly, as several the workshops and training events will be held in the capital.
+Companies without a registered address in London will be asked to demonstrate that they have the resources and commitment to work with health and care organisations in London.

 We consider applications from companies with between one and 250 employees.
 However, we strongly advise applicants to consider their capacity to:

-– Attend training and workshops provided by the Accelerator (usually one per week)
+– Attend meetings and workshops provided by the Accelerator (usually one per week)

 – Take up new opportunities such as meetings with decision-makers and influencers, sometimes at short notice